Commitment to shark and ray conservation

 Previous Next

 In recent years, zebra shark populations have suffered a sharp decline in West Papua due to threats such as habitat degradation and, in particular, overfishing for the shark fin trade.
-Globally, zebra sharks (Stegostoma tigrinum) are listed as a threatened species by the International Union for Conservation of Nature (IUCN).
+Globally, zebra sharks (Stegostoma tigrinum) are listed as endangered species by the International Union for Conservation of Nature (IUCN).
 Despite the creation of marine protection areas and the introduction of fishing regulations, shark numbers are not increasing.
 Indeed, the subpopulation of zebra sharks in eastern Indonesia and Oceania is close to extinction.

 The StAR project, led by West Papua’s Provincial Government and Indonesia’s Research and Innovation Agency, is working with international partners to ensure the long-term recovery and protection of zebra sharks.